rjmurph2241/baseboard-heating-thermostat/README.md

-# ESPHome Based Line Voltage (Baseboard) Thermostat From Wall Switch
+# ESPHome Based Line Voltage (Baseboard Heating) Thermostat From Wall Switch
 I recently wanted to add smart thermostats to my apartment.
 However, I was surprised by the lack of inexpensive, line voltage (or baseboard) smart thermostats.
 Especially since there's so many cheap smart wall switches, and a line voltage thermostat is just a wall switch with a temperature sensor and some type of UI.
 So I decided to make some.

 ## :warning:***Warning***:warning: